ajidk16/yaqeen/walkthrough.md

 ## Next Steps
 - Add actual images/illustrations to the About section (currently using CSS placeholders).
-- Connect the "Get Started" buttons to the actual registration flow.
+- Connect the "Mulai Hijrah" buttons to the actual registration flow.